turnstilelabs/adjoint/README.md

 # The Adjoint

-The Adjoint is an interactive environment for **exploring** and **building** mathematical proofs.
+The Adjoint is an interactive environment for **exploring** and **building** mathematical proofs together with state-of-the-art AI models.
 The goal is to streamline collaboration with LLMs to prove mathematical statements.

 It’s built around a simple workflow: